 Learning about an area by taking a short-term rental first, is a good way to gain knowledge of the environment before making a bigger commitment.

-Planning to retire in Thailand is a big move and it is wise to make early preparations and not to lock yourself into anything before properly evaluation.
+Planning to retire in Thailand is a big move and it is wise to make early preparations and not to lock yourself into anything before proper evaluation.

-Hopefully this pages has given you some ideas for planning your Thailand retirement years.
+Hopefully this page will give you some ideas for planning your Thailand retirement years.

 How much to retire in Thailand?